caltechlibrary/newt/README.md

 ## This missing bits

 With the above list can already can build complex applications that run inside the web browser.
 The cost is JavaScript is required to render everything.
-The trouble is relying on JavaScript assemble of content in the web browser is a horrible idea[^2].
-A better approach is then web browser can make a minimum number of requests to a single web service and get back useful results without having to process more than HTML and CSS.
+The trouble is relying on JavaScript assemble of content in the web browser is a horrible idea[^6].
+A better approach is for the web browser to make a minimum number of requests to a single web service and get back useful results without having to process more than HTML and CSS.

 Taking the better approach in the past has required the writing of more middleware.
 I think we can avoid that or at least avoid complex middleware.

-Over the last many years many web frameworks developed for Go, Java, JavaScript, PHP, Python, Ruby, etc. that rely on a concept of "routes".
-The routes form the applications expressed through a collection of predictable URLs.
-A route can be though of as an HTTP method and a URL path.
-To build something for the web in these environments you wind up creating a bunch of functions that map a route to a data source, assemble it and then hand it back.
-Sometimes those functions are well encapsulated (e.g. static file access) requiring minimal coding.
-More commonly they become complex.
-They perform data modeling and validating.
-They may require coordination between data models.
-Often the middleware gets stuck also imposing a access management system and thus user profile manage.
-Of course they still need to eventually returning an appropriate response to the web browser.
+For over a decade web frameworks developed for programming languages like Go, Java, JavaScript, PHP, Python, and Ruby have relied on a concept of "routes".
+A "route" describes the URL path and HTTP method used to make a web request (e.g. your web browser requesting to view an HTML page).
+The mapping of a route to a function simplifies the model of receiving and responding to HTTP requests[^6].
+The collection of routes and their functions compose the API your browser uses to navigate through your application.

+There is no requirement for the functions to be simple or complex.
+It depends on the task they are solving.
+Historically before single sign-on systems because common the function handling the request was responsible for the whole transaction.
+It need to hand access control, data validation, data formatting, storing or retrieving data from the database.
+In the later was used to persist data it was a big part of the code.
+You had to make sure the request from the public didn't lead to a compromise of your database's security.
+This was especially true when generate a SQL statement to interact with the database.
+Those functions that did it all are complex in when narrowly focused on an operation like creating data object, reading back a data object, updating a data object.
+Libraries and frameworks arose in part to address all the complexity by hiding it.

+[^6]: That functionality is traditionally called a "handler" or "route handler".

-What if we align access crontrol with our front end web server or express it at the database level?
-What if we could treat the output of a data pipeline as easily as we provide static file access?
-I think the answer is "yes we can" to both of these propositions.
+I don't think that is required today.
+Web services talk to other web services all the time.
+What if we align access control with our front end web server or or inside the database itself?
+What if we could treat the response from one web service as the input of another creating pipe lines for web data?
+What if putting together pipelines was as easy as hosting static web content?
+I think the answer is "yes we can" to all these propositions.

 Newt provides a simple web service that takes a YAML file and pairs the requests it receives with a data pipeline.
 The last stage of the pipeline executed is returned to the web browser.
 If there is a failure in the pipeline then an appropriate error is returned to the requesting web browser.
-Additionally Newt's web service can provide basic data validation by using its knowledge of the data models available in the pipeline.
-Newt's code generator can create the SQL, templates and HTML needed to assemble a basic human user interface.
-If that is correct there isn't much middleware left to write.
+Additionally Newt's web service can provide basic data validation by using its knowledge of the data models expressed as YAML.
+Newt's code generator uses the same YAML to generate the SQL, templates and HTML needed to form a basic human user interface.
+There isn't much middleware left to write using this approach.
+If you do write middleware it can be narrowly focused to a specific stage of your pipelines.

-[^2]: See <https://infrequently.org/2024/01/performance-inequality-gap-2024/> for a nice discussion of the problem.
+[^6]: See <https://infrequently.org/2024/01/performance-inequality-gap-2024/> for a nice discussion of the problem.

 ## What comes with the Newt Project?

 - [newt](newt.1.md) a [web service](https://en.wikipedia.org/wiki/microservices) designed for working with other "off the shelf" web services.
 It functions both as a data router and as a static file server.
 It is responsible for vetting requests against the models described in the YAML file.
 The same models used to generate the SQL for the database and the templates for user with a template engine.
 - [newtgen](newtgen.1.md) is a command line program that reads the Newt YAML file and generates SQL and templates used to build your application.
 The generated SQL currently targets Postgres+PostgREST.
-- [newtmustache](newmustache.1.md) is a recent additional to the prototype suite.
-When discussing using Pandoc templates with colleagues some people pointed out they didn't like Pandoc templates.
-Newt's template engine uses [Mustache](https://mustache.github.io/) template markup to render JSON content.
-It functions like Pandoc in server mode.
-You POST a request to the template engine that includes both your template and JSON data and it returns the transformed result.
-This demonstrates that you can swap out the template engine and still use the Newt web service.
+- [newtmustache](newmustache.1.md) implements a simple lightweight template engine supporting [Mustache](https://mustache.github.io/) templates.
+Mustache template language is support by a wide variety of programming languages.
+It is provided as an alternative to using Pandoc as a template engine.

 NOTE: See the [user manual](user_manual.md) for details